nextcloud/server/README.md

 Otherwise, git checkouts can be handled the same as release archives, by using the `stable*` branches.
 Note they should never be used on production systems.

+#### Testing your code

+We use multiple test frameworks for specific areas of the code:
+- PHPUnit for PHP unit tests
+- Behat for PHP integration tests
+- Vitest for Javascript / Typescript unit tests
+- Playwright for end-to-end tests

+For our end-to-end tests using Playwright you can refer [to our documentation](./tests/playwright/README.md) on how to debug errors and to contribute new test cases.

 ### Tools we use 🛠